speculees/bitpay/README.md

 ## Purpose

-This project is a Bitcore regtest project.
-It is sandboxed in Docker containers for easy installation process.
+This project is a Bitcore regtest sandbox project.
+It uses Docker containers for easy installation process.
 After the setup this allows you to send transactions to bitcoin node with hopefully minimal effort.

 ## Build images